ChristianSilvermoon/StrawberryPack/README.md

 ## What's it do?
 A number of things, here's a list

+### Adds New Features

+- Arrows shatter glass panes and flower pots!
+(can be toggled off with `/function strawberry:gamerule/arrows_shatter/false` for those that don't want that!)

 ### Improves Vanilla Recipes

 - Stairs give you **8 instead of 4**.